GA-BEWD-2014/BEWD-2014/01_Setup/slides_01.md

 ## Resources
-Class is Over, but here is some extra resources.
+Class is Over, but here are some extra resources.

 Lesson 1: Command Line Basics & Git
 ========